2025 Formula Regional European Championship: Mid-season

 CL Motorsport entered three cars in round seven at Spielberg, with the entry of the once again absent David as well as the team's third car piloted by F4 graduates Zhenrui Chi and Enea Frey.
-AKCEL GP meanwhile withdrew its entry into the series ahead of the Spielberg round, with Saqer Al Maosherji moving over to G4 Racing.
+AKCEL GP meanwhile withdrew its entry into the series ahead of the Spielberg round, with Saqer Al-Maosherji moving over to G4 Racing.
 Prema Racing also welcomed a new driver, with Alex Powell making his Formula Regional debut as a guest driver in place of Doriane Pin.
-Enzo Yeh did not enter the round at Spielberg and was replaced by Reno Francot, another Formula Regional debutant.
+Rui-Heng Yeh did not enter the round at Spielberg and was replaced by Reno Francot, another Formula Regional debutant.

 Ahead of round eight at Barcelona, Prema Racing announced it would field Mercedes junior Yuanpu Cui in the car previously piloted by Powell and Pin.
 Francot and Eyckmans left RPM and were replaced by the team's former drivers, FIA F3 driver Santiago Ramos and Macéo Capietto, who previously competed in round two for CL Motorsport.
 That team meanwhile was down to one car again as both Chi and Frey skipped the event.

 RPM brought a new lineup to round nine, with Ramos and Capietto replaced by Sztuka, who had earlier competed for G4 Racing, and Eurocup-3 driver James Egozi, who made his series debut.
 Both Chi and Frey meanwhile returned to CL Motorsport.

 For the final round of the season, RPM changed their lineup again: Sztuka and Egozi were superseded by Formula 4 graduates Tomass Štolcermanis and Jan Przyrowski.
 Egozi meanwhile joined Saintéloc Racing in place of Tim Gerhards, who ended his campaign a round early.